smallhelm/level-fact-base/README.md

 You    : What was user10's email on April 3?
 aDumbDB: "new@email"
 ```

-What you really want is this:
+But what you really want is this:

 ```txt
 You     : What is user10's email address?
 FactBase: "new@email", on April 6 it was set by user10